OpenNews/srccon-2022/attendees.md

 * **$275:** This tier is for people from medium-sized news organizations of 51-250 employees, nonprofits with budgets $750,000-$2 million, and other similar-sized organizations.
 * **$450:** This ticket tier reflects very nearly the actual cost for each attendee of {{ page.event_name }} and is for people from large news organizations with more than 250 employees, nonprofits with budgets over $2 million, and other organizations that provide full professional-development budgets for employees.

-In addition, this year we are also offering a [free scholarship ticket](/scholarships) as one of the tiers.
-We have a limited number of free tickets set aside for people who otherwise would not be able to attend, in particular for laid off and freelance journalists.
+In addition, we also offer a [free scholarship ticket](/scholarships) as one of the tiers.
+We have a limited number of free tickets set aside for people who otherwise would not be able to attend, in particular for laid-off and freelance journalists.
 We also give priority to people who identify as members of communities underrepresented in journalism and technology, such as journalists of color, and journalists from smaller and non-coastal newsrooms.

 **Here's the most important thing to know about these ticket prices:** _We want you to choose the one that makes sure you can be at {{ page.event_name }}._ We don't review who pays what, and we won't follow up with any questions.
 If you work for an organization where budgets have already been set or there's not support available to you, _choose a lower price_ and join us.
 By the same token, if you budgeted for travel costs you no longer have to spend and are able to purchase a ticket at a higher tier, please do.
 If you're interested in contributing to a scholarship ticket, please pick the highest ticket tier you can afford.
 Paying for free tickets and stipends is something we deliberately build into our ticket tier structure.